-As a financial lender, the Community Futures network requires a level of commitment demonstrated through the initial stages of research, learning aod planning a business idea.
+As a business lender, the Community Futures network requires a level of commitment demonstrated through the initial stages of research, learning and planning a business idea.

 The EDP business loan can be used for a variety of projects that include: